Kenneth Farver Obituary - Hickory, NC | Legacy Pro

 He is survived by his wife of 77 years, Sarah Babb Farver; daughter, Karen Bennett (Andy Brinkley) of Hickory; son, C. Ronald Farver (Pam) of Newry, S.C.; grandchildren, Dana Peissel of Hickory, Dawn Bennett of Atlanta, Bethany Miller (Patrick) of Muncie, Ind., Katie Hetrick (Luke) of Indianapolis, Ind., and David Farver of Muncie, Ind.; and great-grandchildren, Julien Peissel, Bennett Tretsch, Ben Miller and Sarah Miller.

 Due to COVID-19, there will be a family only service.
-A gathering of family and friends will be held Saturday, Oct.
+A gathering of family and friends was scheduled for Saturday, Oct.
 17, at Pinecrest in the Atrium at 11:30 a.m.

 In lieu of flowers, memorials may be made to first Presbyterian Church, 237 2nd St NW, Hickory, NC 28601; and or Foothills Veterans helping Veterans, P.O.
 Box 404, Newton, NC 28658-04042.